-To save you a lot of time searching for suitable exercises, we have chosen four that you should do three or four times a week.
+To save you a lot of time searching for suitable exercises, we have chosen three that you should do three or four times a week.
 These exercises are not magic, but old friends in a new outfit.
 It's best to do the exercises in cycles: perform each exercise for 30 seconds, then switch directly to the next one.
 The first cycle is over after two minutes.
 Depending on your fitness level, you can do between one and four cycles.
 Simply put on some music and get started.

 When performed correctly, push-ups are the perfect exercise for the back and abdomen as well as for the arms and shoulders.
 It is important to have high body tension, the body must be straight.
 Different variations with narrow and wide arm movements as well as fast and slow are possible.
 It becomes really difficult when you alternately lift your feet off the floor, preferably with high frequency.
 If you can't do normal push-ups, you can do them on your knees or with your legs raised to your hips or knees on the bed.

 Abdominal boxing is a dynamic abdominal exercise where you lie on your back with your head and shoulders lifted and punch quickly and forcefully into the air.
 Your legs are in the air and bent 90° at the knee.
 To make it more difficult, you can come up really high every few seconds and also punch sideways occasionally.

 The spiderman push-up is very similar to normal push-ups, but they dynamically exercise the abdomen and back.
 With forearm push-ups, you alternately raise the knee cleanly but briskly to the respective elbow.

 Stretching relaxes overworked and cramped muscles after or during cycling.
 You can do some stretching at every break without much effort.
 As long as you don't cause yourself pain, you're not doing anything wrong.
 Hold each stretch for about 30 seconds.